Board of Directors

 Michael Rennie (Deputy Chairman)

-Michael Rennie is the Managing Partner for McKinsey and Company in Australia and New Zealand.
+Michael Rennie is a Senior Partner at McKinsey & Co now based in Dubai.
+He is a member of the Firm's global board and Global Leader of the Organisation Practice.
+Previously he was the Managing Partner for McKinsey and Company in Australia and New Zealand.

 Michael Chaney AO